mglittleton/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. What is the purpose of using _sessions_?
+1. What is the purpose of using sessions?
+Sessions allow a user's authentication to carry over into future visits to the api information.
+When a user logs in, she is given something on her client to mark her as authenticated and allows her to persist that access to multiple visits over an allotted time.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.
+It hashes the passwords so they are encrypted.
+We use it right away on the password so that it isn't stored anywhere in it's true form.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?
+It salts the password before it hashes it to give it a further level of security

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?
+The header, payload, and secret.
+Putting them together gets us the secret.

 ## Project Set Up